ibm-cloud-docs/virtualization/installing-windows-server-virtualization-windows-2008.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Installing Windows Server virtualization on Windows 2008
+# Example of installing Windows Server virtualization on Windows 2008
 {: #installing-windows-server-virtualization-on-windows-2008}

 <!--Windows 2008 64-bit edition comes with the option to install Windows next generation virtualization application codenamed Veridian.
 By default the application will not be a selectable option when Adding and Removing Roles from Windows 2008.